wlillisdev/hudson-homes/README.md

    - [TinyPNG](https://tinypng.com/) - Used to compress images

 -  ## Acknowledgements
-   - Special thanks to my mentor [Chris Quinn](https://github.com/10xOXR) for his help and guidance in the development of my first website.
+ - Special thanks to my mentor [Chris Quinn](https://github.com/10xOXR) & Miguel Martinez for their help and guidance in the development of my first website.
 Special thanks to my tutor Kasia and our regular class meeting’s and members of the awesome slack community

    # Conclusion